malumisa/Project_1_team_8/README.md

 Section 2 - The COVID pandemic crisis has forced many small businesses to reassess the decades-old traditional business models or face closing permanently.
 New and existing technologies are thrust to the forefront of every business toolkit, and forward-looking businesses are addressing talent questions that arise from these new digital business skillsets.
-We were able to choose a random socioeconomic variables and plot the variations including CAnadian  global retail sales from 2019-2021, Current data on retail sales, umemloyment and sepending data
+We were able to choose a random socioeconomic variables and plot the variations including CAnadian  global retail sales from 2019-2021, Current data on retail sales, umemloyment and sepending data.
+[PrabhaRS]

 Section 3 - In this section we considered different time periods to capture household spending behaviour before and during COVID-19.
 We carried out regression analysis to test whether the drivers of spending behaviour remained significant over time.
 Initially, Household final consumption ependiture (HFCE) was considered.
 Accordingly, HFCE was categorized into food and beverages, food, clothing and footwear, education, transport, food, beverage and accommodation services, accommodation services, and health.
 Household disposable income (HDI) was the overarching explanatory variable in the analysis. [ S.Malumisa]

-Section 4 -

 ## Description of the Data
 Section 1 - The Canadian Census is required to be completed by all Canadians every five year.
 Focusing on the 2016 and 2021 collection periods would provide a good sense of a before and after that pandemic picture of the Canadian population.
 It covers demographic data for a range of socioeconomic variables, and as such lends itself to fruitful analysis.
 It is a significantly large data set, which has been made available to developers through an API (https://censusmapper.ca/api).
 For the purposes of our work, the StatsCan import package provides the best resource.
 It allways the user to download available datasets directly from the StatsCan website directly into the Jupyter Notebook.
 Once integrated, the use can create the required DataFrame and data transformation and visualizations.
 The two data sets used included, Household income statistics by household type and Impact of the COVID-19 pandemic on income by percentage change in income between 2019 and 2020.
 The first provides a demographic breakdown, including income, of the Canadian population by household type.
 The second provides statistics on income types and sources for a variety of population pools.
 The data is highly coded and downloads as "objects", so a lot of cleaning is required to get it into a codable format.
 The type of resulting data works well with bar and line graphs.
 [Author: M. Carvalh]